DineshKNarayanankutty/MLOps-End-To-End-Pipeline/README.md

 ## 👤 Author

-This project was built to demonstrate **practical MLOps system design**, focusing on clarity, correctness, and real‑world deployment patterns.
+This project was built to demonstrate **practical MLOps system design**, focusing on clarity, correctness, and real-world deployment patterns.

 ---